jsheppard95/Mission-to-Mars/README.md

 ![Mission to Mars](Resources/Mission_to_Mars.png)

-Use `CTRL+C` to quit the application and stop the MongoDB service using:
+Use `CTRL+C` to quit the application and stop the MongoDB service with the following command:
 ```
 $ brew services stop mongodb-community
 Stopping `mongodb-community`... (might take a while)